PnS2018/cheeese/README.md

 ### cam.py ###
 In here, the interface for the camera is implemented...
 The camera captures the frames, which are then predicted (good/bad) by the loaded (trained) model.
 The accuracy (of the prediciton) is printed out to the console (under 0.5 -> bad/ over 0.5 -> good).
 When the camera is quit (using 'q'), the best image will be displayed and you will be asked, if you want to save the image.
+Make sure to uncomment the raspberry pi implementation and comment out the cam implementation, if you desire to run this file on a raspberry pi.

 Data Set
 ----------
 You can find the data set we used under https://polybox.ethz.ch/index.php/f/962785156.
 There you will find the original data set, as described below, and also the pre sized numpy arrays we used for training.
+We suggest using the pre sized numpy arrays, since main.py is currently implemented to use these.

 "Selfie dataset contains 46,836 selfie images annotated with 36 different attributes divided into several categories as follows.
 Gender: is female.
 Age: baby, child, teenager, youth, middle age, senior.
 Race: white, black, asian.
 Face shape: oval, round, heart.
 Facial gestures: smiling, frowning, mouth open, tongue out, duck face.
 Hair color: black, blond, brown, red.
 Hair shape: curly, straight, braid.
 Accessories: glasses, sunglasses, lipstick, hat, earphone.
 Misc.: showing cellphone, using mirror, having braces, partial face.
 Lighting condition: harsh, dim."
 (Source: http://crcv.ucf.edu/data/Selfie/)